brainandforce/Electrum.jl/docs/src/lattices.md

 ## Real and reciprocal space traits

-The `Electrum.BySpace{D}` supertype contains two types, `Electrum.ByRealSpace{D}` and `Electrum.ByReciprocalSpace{D}`, where `D` is the number of dimensions associated with the dataset.
+The `BySpace` supertype contains two types, `ByRealSpace` and `ByReciprocalSpace`.
 These types are used to denote whether data is associated with real space (e.g. electron density) or reciprocal space (e.g. the Fourier transform of the electron density).
 When working with lattices, it is important to distinguish the two types of lattice: this is the primary reason why bare `SMatrix{D,D,T}` instances are not used in this package.

 ## `Electrum.LatticeBasis` and methods

-The `Electrum.LatticeBasis{S<:Electrum.BySpace,D,T}` data type is a wrapper for an `SMatrix{D,D,T,D^2}` which represents the real or reciprocal space basis vectors of a lattice.
+The `Electrum.LatticeBasis{S<:BySpace,D,T}` data type is a wrapper for an `SMatrix{D,D,T,D^2}` which represents the real or reciprocal space basis vectors of a lattice.

 Electrum does not export `Electrum.LatticeBasis`, but instead provide the following aliases.
 This